 The Standardized Warner-Bratzler Shear Force Test for Tenderness

 Meat tenderness is one of the highest-ranking quality characteristics for red meats.
 Meat scientists rely on a variety of methods to assess eating quality.
 These include tasting panels, detailed attribute panel evaluation, and visual judgment.
 While consumer studies provide very useful data, they do not provide objective research and do not meet the experimental requirements to validate a study.
 The Warner-Bratzler shear force technique has allowed meat scientists to significantly expand the scope of research endeavors.
-It provides a greater enhanced degree of objectivity.
-The Warner-Bratzler Shear Force evaluation is the most common and widely used texture analysis method for Tenderness to date.
+It provides an enhanced degree of objectivity.
+The Warner-Bratzler Shear Force evaluation is the most common & widely used texture analysis method for Tenderness to date.

 Our new addition to the Challenge is the measurement of Total Intramuscular Fat Content (IMF).
 The connection between IMF and the eating experience of beef are well proven and very positive.
 This measurement along with the fatty acid composition also allows us to estimate the total availability of Monounsaturated Fatty Acids (MUFAs), particularly Oleic acid, in the steak which have demonstrated health benefits for consumers.